stefan-it/lrz-gpu-tutorial/README.md

 Contributions to this tutorial are highly welcome!

-For questions about this small tutorial just open an issue on GitHub here.
+For questions about this tutorial just open an issue on GitHub here.
 If you have any corrections or further improvements please open a pull request.